 This online programme provides students with a deep-dive into qualitative and quantitative research methodologies, as well as the basics of (mixed-method) research design.
-This programme is designed primarily for students who are entering UvA master's programmes (internal candidates) and also accepts applications from external candidates interested in honing their research methodology skills.
+This programme is designed primarily for students who are entering a master's programme at the Graduate School of Social Sciences and also accepts applications from external candidates interested in honing their research methodology skills.

 |Mode of instruction:||Online (4 weeks)|